iberianpig/makef/README.md

 * Behave like make -f `make -f /path/to/git/ignored/Makefile`
 * Override the project's Makefile tasks in local envirioment
 * Unify commands for developer's local between different projects
-* No more wrong selections from Ctrl-r's command line history
+* No more wrong selections from Ctrl-R's command line history
 * Support `bash-completion`

 ## Installation